Raising the roof for a loft conversion: The complete guide

 Increase property value

-A loft conversion could create extra living space, increasing your home’s value by up to 20% and making it more attractive to buyers.
+Adding extra bedrooms or bathrooms through a roof lift can increase your home’s value by up to 20%, making it more appealing to buyers.

 Energy efficiency